sdudiak/siapwpa_ros2_project/README.md

 Podczas budowania za pomocą `colcon` można wykorzystać następujące flagi ([Więcej informacji](https://colcon.readthedocs.io/en/released/reference/verb/build.html)):

 `--packages-up-to` builds the package you want, plus all its dependencies, but not the whole workspace (saves time).
+`--package-select` select the packages with the passed names.
 `--symlink-install` saves you from having to rebuild every time you tweak python scripts.
 `--event-handlers` console_direct+ shows console output while building (can otherwise be found in the log directory).
 `--executor` sequential processes the packages one by one instead of using parallelism.